Nexmo/station/_tutorials/client-sdk-ios-make-receive-calls-objective-c.md

 You will create a simple app to make a call and receive a call.

 The app will have two buttons, which log in different users: Jane or Joe.
-After logging in, Jane and Joe are able to place a call and perform actions such as answer, decline or hangup.
+After logging in, Jane and Joe are able to place a call and perform actions such as answer, reject or hangup.

 ## Prerequisites